oishi-poddar/academic-kickstart/content/home/experience.md

   * The portal is based on a microservice architecture and the technologies used are PostGreSQL, Java and React.
   """
 [[experience]]
-  title = "Software engineering intern" company = "Autodesk" company_url = "https://www.autodesk.in/"
+  title = "Software Engineering Intern" company = "Autodesk" company_url = "https://www.autodesk.in/"
   location = "Pune, India"